tiramiseb/terraform_packer_ansible/README.md

 created a simple Docker image in a tarfile, instead of commiting it and pushing it to ECR...

+I had a hard time finding how to make Packer-generated images use resources defined later with Terraform.
+At the end, I decided to use environment variables so the image can be reused with different databases.

 Finally, I had no particular difficulties: these tools are fairly simple to use...